SaurabhSuryawanshi/Natural-Language-Processing/README.md

 Book Recommendation System:

 - The system uses NLP to recommend books to users based on their preferences, reading history, or interests.
-- Techniques such as word embeddings (e.g., Word2Vec) and similarity measures (e.g., cosine similarity) are applied to create relationship
+- Techniques such as word embeddings (e.g., Word2Vec) and similarity measures (e.g., cosine similarity) are applied to create relationship.

+Amazon Review Analysis:

+-Rating Prediction Models: Advanced machine learning models integrated with NLP can predict product ratings based on textual reviews and customer behavior metrics.
+-These models use features like sentiment scores, engagement metrics, and temporal factors to provide accurate predictions.
+-Feature Engineering: NLP can extract specific product features mentioned in reviews, helping sellers highlight key attributes and improve product descriptions.

 Features:-